 If you or your loved one sustained a spinal cord injury (SCI) because of another person or company’s careless actions, you may be entitled to significant compensation.
-In addition to covering a wide variety of current expenses, compensation can also help to lighten you and your family’s financial burden years into the future.
+In addition to covering a wide variety of current expenses, compensation can also help to lighten your and your family’s financial burden years into the future.

-In an effort to help SCI victims and their loved ones understand the financial aspects of a personal injury lawsuit, we have compiled this simple legal guide explaining the different types of compensation which can be awarded to plaintiffs.
-It also provides some examples of verdicts and settlements which have been awarded to SCI plaintiffs throughout the United States.
+In an effort to help SCI victims and their loved ones understand the financial aspects of a personal injury lawsuit, we have compiled this simple legal guide explaining the different types of compensation that can be awarded to plaintiffs.
+It also provides some examples of verdicts and settlements that have been awarded to SCI plaintiffs throughout the United States.
 If you have any questions about getting compensated for a spinal cord injury in the Oklahoma City area, we encourage you to call the law offices of Hasbrook & Hasbrook at (405) 605-2426 for a free and private legal consultation.

 What Types of Compensation Are Available in a Personal Injury Lawsuit?

-These are complex physical, emotional, and financial factors, all of which must be carefully considered with input from medical and economic experts, when deciding what sort of compensation, or damages, should be awarded to the plaintiff.
+These are complex physical, emotional, and financial factors, all of which must be carefully considered with input from medical and economic experts when deciding what sort of compensation or damages should be awarded to the plaintiff.
 To account for different harms suffered by the plaintiff, compensation is broken down into a few different components, which are described below:

 Compensatory Damages — In contrast to punitive damages, compensatory damages exist purely to compensate the plaintiff.
 Compensatory damages can encompass a wide range of both economic and non-economic damages.